 Do I need both income protection and critical illness cover?

-Income protection and critical illness insurance cover are two different insurance products that have different purposes.
+Yes, you may need both income protection and critical illness cover.
+Income protection and critical illness insurance coverage are different insurance products with different purposes.

 - Income loss protection or job loss insurance: pays out a benefit if you lose your job